Steelcase Think Review

 |Armrest depth adjustment||Option available||Option available||Option available as a third-party upgrade||Yes||No|

 Our Analysis and Test Results

 The seat and armrests are stellar as far as the adjustability they offer but the back of the seat is another story.
 We were disappointed at the lack of a reclining resistance adjustment — particularly because we found the four stock settings to be quite flimsy and a little too easy to recline with.
 There is no in-between.
 You are either fully lounging in the reclined position or sitting up so straight that you could balance a glass of water on your head.

 The lumbar support is easily adjustable as far as its placement.
 However, the level of support is not.
-Despite that, it is still quite easy to get the Think set up for most people so you are conforming to ergonomic seating guidelines and best practices.
+Despite that, it is still quite easy to get the Think set up for most people, so you are conforming to ergonomic seating guidelines and best practices.

-This chair comes with one of the longest warranty periods — 12 years — and seemed really solid to us.
-We didn't notice any signs of damage throughout our testing process and the only potential problem we could see is there is a significant overhang when the armrests are adjusted all the way in, making them more susceptible to being broken if you put a ton of pressure on them.
-However, we haven't found any mention of this happening so it seems like this chair is sturdy enough to handle whatever you throw at it in normal use.
+We didn't notice any signs of damage throughout our testing process.
+The only potential problem we could see is that there is a significant overhang when the armrests are tilted all the way in.
+This makes them more susceptible to being broken if weighted heavily.
+However, we haven't found any mention of this happening, so it seems like this chair is sturdy enough to handle whatever you throw at it in normal use.